VPN tests: How to check if your VPN is working properly

-Something called “prefetching” is a browser function that makes searches quicker and more efficient, but it comes at the cost of reduced privacy and security through VPN leaking.
+Something called “prefetching” is a browser function that makes searches quicker and more efficient, but it can come at the cost of reduced online privacy and data security if your VPN is leaking.
 Browser-extension VPN leaks happen when Chrome VPN extensions “prefetch” a domain name by predicting what websites you are going to visit to speed up connections.

 WebRTC uses Session Transversal Utilities for NAT protocol — also known as STUN protocol.
 This enables your public IP address to make peer connections that expose your public IP address even if you are using a VPN.

-The first step in solving the problem?
-Finding out whether you have the problem.
-So it’s important to test to see if your VPN is leaking your IP address.
+The first step to solving the problem?
+Find out whether you have the problem.
+So it’s important to test if your VPN is leaking your IP address.
 Follow the steps below to determine if you have a leak.

-- Finally, use one of several free websites that will enable you to run a WebRTC test to check if your VPN is leaking your public IP address.
+Step 4: Finally, use one of several free websites that will enable you to run a WebRTC VPN test to check if your VPN is leaking your public IP address.

 If both steps 3 and 4 do not show your public IP address, you should be fine.
 But if your search shows your VPN-masked address — but the WebRTC test shows your public IP address — you have a leak.

-What should you do?
 If you have a leak, you should disable WebRTC on your browser.
 This is done differently for each browser, either by changing settings or installing a plug-in to do it.
-Worth noting: Secure VPNs such as Norton Secure VPN will help protect against WebRTC leaks.
+Worth noting: Some VPNs will help protect against WebRTC leaks.